Jim Thome: Offense

-Since Thome was a pull hitter, opposing teams often employed a defensive shift against him; by playing three infielders on the right side of the field and the outfielders towards his pull side, teams put themselves in better position to field batted balls.
+Since Thome was a pull hitter, opposing teams often employed a defensive shift against him, by playing three infielders on the right side of the field and the outfielders towards his pull side, which put teams in a better position to field batted balls.
 In 2011, Lindy's Sports described him as an "extremely patient veteran slugger who launches cripple fastballs and breaking-ball mistakes to all fields", though they did note that he struck out frequently, had poor speed, and should serve only as a designated hitter.
-During his career, he had strong power numbers; in 15 of his 22 seasons, he had a slugging percentage of over .500.
+During his career, he had strong power numbers; in 15 of his 22 seasons, he had a slugging percentage over .500.
 He is an example of a "three-true-outcome" player; 47.6% of his career plate appearances resulted in either home runs, strikeouts, or walks, the highest of all time by nearly seven percentage points.
-Thome averaged 111 bases on balls per 162 games, and currently ranks seventh on the MLB career walks list with 1,747.
+Thome averaged 111 walks per 162 games, and currently ranks seventh on the MLB career walks list with 1,747.
 He led the American League in walks in three seasons, all with Cleveland (1997, 1999 and 2002).
 He is a self-described slow runner, but has said that he always hustled.
 He stole only 19 bases after 1994.